Education: MA in Iranian Studies, Visiting Scholar at ASU School of Social Transformations.

 Position: Research Fellow, YSU Center for Civilization and Cultural Studies.

-Research Interests: Gender and Culture, gender stereotypes in modern Armenian society, Gender and Islam, Women and politics of Iranian theologians.
+Research Interests: Gender and Culture, gender stereotypes in modern Armenian society, Gender and Islam, Women and politics of Iranian theologians, security studies and regional security studies

 Languages: Armenian (native), English, Russian, Persian, Georgian.